-It is very simple to give or get the authority you might need using a free Tennessee Healthcare Power of Attorney template from Rocket Lawyer:
+It is very simple to give or get the authority you might need using a free Tennessee Medical Power of Attorney template from Rocket Lawyer:

 This method is often going to be much less expensive and less time-consuming than meeting and hiring the average law firm.
 If needed, you may start a Medical PoA on behalf of your spouse, an elderly parent, or another relative, and then have that person sign it after you've drafted it.
 Keep in mind that for a Power of Attorney to be considered valid, the principal must be an adult who is mentally competent at the time of signing.
 In the event that the principal has already been declared incompetent, a conservatorship might be required.
 When facing this scenario, it would be important to speak to a lawyer.

-At times, in researching the topics of elder care and estate planning, you or a loved one may hear the terms "healthcare proxy" and "healthcare power of attorney" being used interchangeably.
+At times, in researching the topics of elder care and estate planning, you or a loved one may hear the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" being used interchangeably.
 In reality, they're one and the same.
 That said, please keep in mind that it is possible to get power of attorney over affairs that aren't health-related, in which case, "proxy" is not usually used.

 The cost of finding and hiring your average lawyer to make a Medical Power of Attorney can total anywhere from $200 to $500, depending on your location.
 Unlike most other Power of Attorney template websites that you may discover, Rocket Lawyer offers Premium membership holders up to 40% in savings when hiring a lawyer, so an attorney from our On Call network can act on your behalf if you ever require help.